Hungary in World War II

 In 1945, the Soviet advance reached Budapest which began the Battle of Budapest.
 Although the Soviet forces suffered much higher casualties, the Hungarian and German forces were eventually overrun by the sheer numbers of the advancing Soviet soldiers.

-As the Soviets invaded Hungary and eventually took control of Budapest they began engaging in extensive atrocious Soviet war crimes such as mass murdering of Hungarian troops and civilians (including women and children) and simultaneously, mass raping of Hungarian women.

 Approximately 300,000 Hungarian soldiers and more than 600,000 civilians died during World War II, including between 450,000 and 606,000 Jews and 28,000 Roma.
 Many cities were damaged, most notably the capital Budapest.
 Most Jews in Hungary were protected from deportation to German extermination camps for the first few years of the war, although they were subject to a prolonged period of oppression by anti-Jewish laws that imposed limits on their participation in public and economic life.
 From the start of the German occupation of Hungary in 1944, Jews and Roma were swiftly deported to Auschwitz concentration camp.
 Hungary's borders were returned to their pre-1938 lines after its surrender.